 e) The Chair shall invite those countries of the Region that are not Members of the Commission and the Coordinators of adjacent INT-Chart Regions to send Representatives to attend the Commission Conferences as Observers.
 Any Members may propose to the Chair the invitation of technical experts as Observers.
 Observers can participate in the discussions and in the working groups set up by the Commission but shall not have voting rights.

-f) The host country may limit the number of participants to not more than two per country pending availability of facilities.
+f) The host country may limit the number of participants to not more than two per country according to the availability of facilities.

 ARTICLE 5: OF THE CHAIR AND VICE CHAIR